chooron/HydroModels.jl/docs/src/tutorials/framework_design.md

 ## Framework Architecture

-DeepFlex.jl is built on a modular architecture with three core components:
+HydroModels.jl is built on a modular architecture with three core components:

 1. **Flux**: Basic computational units that define mathematical relationships
 2. **Bucket**: Storage components that integrate fluxes and manage state variables